wfp/designsystem/src/components/User/README.md

-The User Icon is used inside the MainNavigation and can display an avatar and username.
+The User is used inside the MainNavigation and can display an avatar and username.
+It can be also used inside forms, etc. with the extended prop.

 ```js
 import { User } from '@wfp/ui';